Recipes Nugget Markets Signature Recipes

 Ingredients

-- 20 ounces edamame, shelled, blanched and shocked*
+- 20 ounces edamame, shelled

-- 1 teaspoon cayenne pepper
+- 1 teaspoon ground cayenne pepper

 - 2 cloves garlic, minced

-- 3 tablespoons Homemade Walnut Butter
+- 3 tablespoons homemade walnut butter

 - 1½ cups water

-- ½ cup extra virgin olive oil
+- ½ cup extra virgin olive oil, plus more for garnish

-- Salt, to taste
+- Kosher salt, to taste

 Preparation